dell/terraform-provider-powerflex/docs/data-sources/replication_pair.md

 limitations under the License.
 */

-# commands to run this tf file : terraform init && terraform applye
+# commands to run this tf file : terraform init && terraform apply
-# If both name and id is not provided , then it reads all the replication pairs
-# id and name can't be given together to fetch the replication pairs .

 // Empty filter block will return all the replication pairs data "powerflex_replication_pair" "rp" {}